 Sexual violence is any attempted or completed act that is directed against someone’s sexuality that is not consensual.
 Acts of sexual violence are not only limited to physical acts of violence but also include verbal and written acts.

-Sexual assault is any intentional, non-consensual sexual contact such as touching, kissing, or kissing.
-Rape, or non-consensual penetration with any body part or object, is one form of sexual assault.
+Sexual assault is any intentional, non-consensual sexual contact such as touching, kissing, or penetration with any body part or object.
 For the university definition of consent, please click here.
 Some examples of sexual assault and rape include:

 - Groping someone without permission (regardless of environment)

 - Making someone give or receive oral sex

 - Physical sexual interactions with someone who is unable to give informed consent due to drugs/ alcohol

 - Refusing to take “no” for an answer, repeatedly asking them to have sex until they give in